Abigail’s Platter

 Ingredients:

-1 pound boneless chunks of lamb (You can also use ground beed, goat, chicken or turkey for this recipe.
+1 pound boneless chunks of lamb (You can also use ground beef, goat, chicken or turkey for this recipe.
 Cooking time may vary.You may also be able to find ground lamb)

 1 Tbsp each of chopped garlic and ginger